ShawnHu98/Mozart-A-Life-Journey/README.md

-# Mozart - A Life Journey
+# Mozart: A Life Journey

 A role-playing and Guitar Hero like music game developed as a course project for SUSTech CS309 Object-Oriented Analysis and Design.
 The project is designed as a collaborated project with *Central Conservatory of Music, China* for arts education with multimedia.